INDUSTRY PRACTICE 1 - 2017/8

 Students will emerge with a credible audition portfolio, facility with screen acting techniques and an understanding of industry practice from a variety of perspectives.

-The Audition Technique begins to prepare students in vital techniques required to secure a professional career in Theatre and supports the later Industry Practice 2 and Advanced Practice Modules.
+The Audition technique begins to prepare students in vital techniques required to secure a professional career in Theatre and supports the later Industry Practice 2 and Advanced Practice Modules.

 Priority is initially given to audition technique, and the formation of a broad audition portfolio suited to the individual student.
 Also included is an overview of current market demands and seminars that enable a heightened awareness of the casting process.
 Professional casting directors and agents are brought in for a number of seminars and mock-auditions, designed to prepare the student for the professional development module.

-Assessment will be based on performance of the assigned Screen Acting scenes and audition monologues, and (in the case of screen acting) individual contribution to process.
+Assessment will be based on preparation and performance of the assigned Screen Acting scenes and audition monologues, and (in the case of screen acting) individual contribution to process.
 Stage combat will be assessed as part of a one-week intensive course towards a basic professional qualification.

 To introduce the student actor to the entertainment industry and the responsibilities of the actor working within that industry